Changissnz/nu_merchant_principal/README.md

 patterns perceived to be malicious by some, those that hold the patterns to be curses, to fall under games akin to those already mentioned in this section.

+Interpret events one step past the five senses in cases such as disintegration of the state, feudal republics, "staged accidents", ultimate mysteries, and other dysfunctions of madness down the darkened list, and to call these kinds of events curses falls under the conclusion that is acceptance without rediscovery.

 ## A Simple Template For Expectations of Cost